-2. HOW TO OPERATIONALIZE PK IN THE CONTEXT OF A MULTIVARIATE EXPERIMENT and environmental variables.
+2. HOW TO OPERATIONALIZE PK IN THE CONTEXT OF A MULTIVARIATE EXPERIMENT

+In order to avoid the problems of selection and attribution it is necessary to operationalize PK not only in terms of an anomalous behaviour of a physical process, but also in terms of psychological and environmental variables.
 For this reason PK here will be defined as a (significant) correlation of psychological variables with physical ones which are measured independently during the experimental session.
 This definition is not in contrast with the usual one which includes the concept of 'influence'.
 However, it is much more general because it could also describe correlations which are not based on influences.
 In a feedback situation, obviously, one cannot measure the independent psychological variables simultaneously.
-Thus all relevant psychological variables were measured before the experimental session.
-The psychological variables are operationalized by the use of a set of questionnaires and the physical variables by a set of different statistical observables which will be described in detail in paragraph 4.5.
+Thus all relevant psychological variables are operationalized by the use of a set of questionnaires and the physical variables by a set of different statistical observables which will be described in detail in paragraph 4.5.
 Furthermore psychological variables are considered to be reasonably stable.